-- 6.4 The Licensing Authority expects applicants to offer their own measures to meet the licensing objectives however appropriate measures / licence conditions may cover issues such as:
+- 6.4 As part of their local risk assessments the Licensing Authority expects applicants to offer their own measures to meet the licensing objectives however appropriate measures / licence conditions may cover issues such as:

 - Proof of age schemes

 - CCTV

 - Supervision of entrances / machine areas (e.g. use of door supervisors)

 - Physical separation of areas

 - Location of entry

 - Notices / signage (including the statutory requirement for GamCare stickers)

 - Specific opening hours

 - Self-exclusion schemes

 - Provision of information leaflets / helpline numbers for organisations such as GamCare.